gvekony/sv-1800-2012/README.md

 # Release Notes

+## 1.0.5
+### Features
+* Added folding rules for all langauage constructs eg.: module-endmodule, class-endclass etc., to be foldable even when the indentation of the code is not perfect.
+Exceptions: begin-end, fork-join, as the editor has certain limitations; eg.: a line of 'end else begin' breaks the processing.
+Reindent still works on these lines and folding by indentation is possible
+* Also indentation regex rules are now more verbose; for some reason the folding markers work this way
+* Added support for user defined macro calls
+### Bugfixes
+* Compiler directives now scope correctly; standardized end-of-line termination on several scopes
+* Global clocking without a clocking_identifier now scopes correctly
+* Standardized end label scoping of classes, properties and sequences
+* Typedef with queue types will scope correctly
+* Module instantiation, function call parameters now scope correctly

 ## 1.0.4
-Fixed scoping on extern defined construct, to have the correct scopes defined for their namespaces and names.
+* Fixed scoping on extern defined construct, to have the correct scopes defined for their namespaces and names.

 # Known bugs
 * AND property/sequence operator and AND gate level primitive is not yet distinguished.
+* Limited support on module declaration's import statements (dependent on line breaks)
+* Limited support on unindented code's folding markers (editor limitation)

 # License information